bnb-chain/avengerdao/Web3 Security Frameworks/smart_contract_security_checklist.md

   </tr>
   <tr>
    <td>
-    3.8.3
+    3.9.3
    </td>
    <td colspan="2" >
-    Special attention should be paid when using to the use of the transfer function of ERC721 and ERC1155 tokens to ensure that the data is updated before the transfer operation
+    Special attention should be paid when using to the use of the transfer function of ERC721 and ERC1155 tokens to ensure that the data is updated before the transfer operation.
    </td>
    <td>High
    </td>